myrix/quartz-pages/content/Doors of Trithius/Suggestions/2024-10 October/2024-10-29/October suggestions/Write-up.md

 Yeah, I remember you saying that there's travel weariness stuff I don't know and might miss the mark because of it, but it's better for me to work out why I think what I think, and then if/when the discrepancies will become apparent I can take additional info in and update my understanding and notions on how things should be, if required.

 Unless of course you, as the ultimate beneficiary, would notify me that there's comparatively little value in my suggestions and rationale; I'd like to use my time efficiently and if writing suggestions is for sure not that useful, I would rather be writing code.
-So, after perusing my current write-up please notify if it's any useful in any way.
+So, after perusing my current write-up please notify if there's any usefulness in it.

 **2. Current plans**

 Need to focus on my job for a while, through that's just means would write-up things referred to above not immediately, I'm as before available for discussion/testing, message me any time.

-I'm going to at the end of this week, or beginning of the next one, start talking to my team lead on the possibility of me disengaging from my current job; it's not ideal, I really wanted to contribute some code to the game before I would start talking, but there's no time, would be wrong not to give the heads up that I might be leave and stop being available starting some time next year, I'm sure he would appreciate info for planning.
+I'm going to this week, or beginning of the next one, start talking to my team lead on the possibility of me disengaging from my current job; timing is not ideal, I really wanted to contribute some code to the game before I would start talking, but there's end of the year soon, would be wrong not to give the heads up that I might be leaving and stop being available starting some time next year, I'm sure the info would be appreciated for planning.

 Then back to writing up, maybe with some coding in between.